REPL Environments

 contextYour input prompt, available as a variable in the REPL

-llm_query_batched(prompts, model=None)Concurrent sub-LM queries.
+llm_query_batched(prompts, model=None)Concurrent single LM completion calls.
 Returns a list of completion strings.
+Does not have tool access.

 FINAL_VAR(var_name)Mark a variable as the final answer to return from the RLM